Pisa Travel Guide

 Leaning Tower of Pisa © Andrew Crump

-Pisa's key component is the famous Leaning Tower, an essential holiday attraction, whose layers of heavy marble were constructed on a shifting subsoil foundation that has been the bane of Pisan engineers for more than 800 years.
+Pisa's key component is the famous Leaning Tower, whose layers of heavy marble were constructed on a shifting subsoil foundation that has been the bane of Pisan engineers for more than 800 years.
 It seems that the tremulous soil underneath the Field of Miracles has exacted its price on the other buildings too, most notably San Michele dei Scalzi.
 The leaning tower is well worth a visit - don't leave without the obligatory funny photograph!

 Pisa is relatively easy to get around, and most attractions are within walking distance of the city centre.
 It is recommended to hire a car however, as Pisa makes a great base for exploring other cities in Tuscany, including towns like Lucca and Calci.